Is Sabra Health Care REIT Inc. (SBRA) a Keeper?

-Sabra Health Care REIT Inc. (NASDAQ:SBRA) went up by 0.25% from its latest closing price compared to the recent 1-year high of $19.01.
-The company’s stock price has collected 1.84% of gains in the last five trading sessions.
+Sabra Health Care REIT Inc. (NASDAQ:SBRA) went up by 0.38% from its latest closing price compared to the recent 1-year high of $19.01.
+The company’s stock price has collected -0.19% of loss in the last five trading sessions.
 Press Release reported on 08/04/21 that Sabra Health Care REIT, Inc. Announces Chief Financial Officer Transition

 Is It Worth Investing in Sabra Health Care REIT Inc. (NASDAQ :SBRA) Right Now?